NadaZakaria99/DocWise/README.md

 - **Multi-Language Support:** Expanding DocWise's capabilities to support multiple languages, making it accessible to a global audience and enabling users to analyze agreements in their preferred language.
 - **Risk Presentation:** Introducing a feature that identifies and presents potential risks within agreements, helping users make more informed decisions and mitigate potential issues before they arise.
 - **Streaming Responses:** Providing streaming responses for real-time interaction with the chatbot, improving user engagement and satisfaction.

+# 📝License
+DocWise is licensed under the MIT License